 The year was 1978, and the Ladies Professional Golf Association was suffering an identity crisis.
-From Roswell, N.M., came an unidentified flying star, a Mexican-American girl whose father owned an auto-body shop.
+Growing up in Roswell, N.M., came an unidentified flying star, a Mexican-American girl whose father owned an auto-body shop.
 She won the state amateur when she was 12, two U.S. Girls’ Junior titles, an NCAA title, and, in 1975, she finished second in the U.S. Women’s Open.
 If this wasn’t the savior, then only God knows who was.

 Her name was Nancy Lopez, and it wasn’t long before everybody just called her Nancy.
 She won five consecutive tournaments in 1978, and everybody sort of hitched a ride on her skirt tails: the press, the fans, the sponsors, even the rest of the women playing the sport.
 These were magical times for women’s golf, and nobody seemed to want to get in her way.